CogComp/cogcomp-nlp/ner/README.md

 The column format used here is a little different from CoNLL03 annotation format.
 The files are tab separated, and have the tag in column 0, and the word in column 5.
-Note that there are shallow parse and POS, but these values can simply be replaced by dummy values.
-The importance of the column format is that sentence boundaries are clearly marked, which is not the case for "brackets format".
+Note that shallow parse and POS can also be included, but these values can also simply be replaced by dummy values.
+The importance of the column format is that sentence boundaries are clearly marked with an empty line, which is not the case for "brackets format".

 See the files in [test/Test/](test/Test/) for sample column format.